AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex3.md

 When you logon with your Azure account that you used to register in [Exercise 0 - Pre-requisites](./ex0.md), Visual Studio Code will let you find and bind all Event Hub resources.

 Click the **Azure** icon in Visual Studio Code.
-If you do not have that option, something might have gone wrong with the installaton of the required extensions.
+If you do not have that option, something might have gone wrong with the installation of the required extensions.

 Next select **Sign in to Azure** (2):